Lisly25/Inception/README.md

 ### Docker compose file

-Since the program requires three containers to work together, a docker compose was used to set it up.
+Since the program requires three containers to work together, a docker compose file was used to set it up.

 The three containers are configured as three services.